Cigdem Akyol

-Cigdem Akyol (born October 1978 in Herne) is German journalist and author of Turkish-Kurdish ancestry.
+Cigdem Akyol (born October 1978) is a German journalist and author of Turkish-Kurdish ancestry.

-Life
+Biography

 Akyols parents moved from Turkey to Germany in 1973 and settled in the Ruhr region in Herne.
 Akyol grew up in Herne, where she attended the Haranni-Gymnasium (high school).
 After her graduation in 1998 she studied international law and Eastern European history at the University of Cologne.
 Then she moved to Berlin to attend a journalism school and began working as a journalist.
-From 2006 to 2014 she worked for Berlin-based national German newspaper Die Tageszeitung, for which she often reported from abroad.
-In 2014 she accepted a temporary position the Deutsche Presse-Agentur offered in Istanbul.
+From 2006 to 2014, she worked for Berlin-based national German newspaper Die Tageszeitung, for which she often reported from abroad.
+In 2014, she accepted a temporary position the Deutsche Presse-Agentur offered in Istanbul.
 After the completion of her term she remained in Istanbul working as a freelance journalist and book author.

-In 2015 she published a book about Turkey in the 21st century, describing it as a conflicted split society and in 2016 she followed it up with an extensive biography of the Turkish politician and president Recep Tayyip Erdoğan.
+In 2015, she published a book about Turkey in the 21st century, describing it as a conflicted split society and in 2016 she followed it up with an extensive biography of the Turkish politician and president Recep Tayyip Erdoğan.

-Since 2019 Akyol has been a staff writer at the Swiss weekly WOZ.
+Since 2019, Akyol has been a staff writer at the Swiss weekly WOZ.

+In 2024, Akyol published her first novel about a family of Turkish immigrants in Germany.